Skip to main content

 Transaction-scoped tenant context

-Every tenant-facing route opens a Postgres transaction and SET LOCAL app.current_tenant_id = '<uuid>' as the first statement.
+Every tenant-facing route opens a Postgres transaction and sets the current tenant context as the first statement.
 Exits cleanly on commit/rollback.

 3